GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 --------------------------

-# MFE tutorial: Extra Tool to help analyze pK.out NOTE: THIS TUTORIAL IS STILL UNDER DEVELOPMENT
+# MFE tutorial: Extra Tool to help analyze pK.out

  Continuing the anlaysis of lysozyme, we're going to use the results of a pKa calculation to perform a more detailed analysis of a specific residue, GLUA35, in Lysozyme.
 The goal is to move beyond raw pKa values and examine the energetic factors that determine the protonation state of this residue and how the pkA shifts according to the environment inside the protien.